dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 Design of a robust system, and then modelling in a language like TLA+ to ensure it makes sense architecturally are things that humans should focus on, assisted by AI.
 The syntax of code is dead.

 ## The future of the browser
 Make mozilla be a headless engine that renders at the whim of AI driving.
 Make distributed and cloud hosted browsers, rather than on a local machine.
 The downloaded info would be shared by other instances of the browser.
+The eyes of the AI is what it should become.